01yzzyu/yzzyu.github.io/_pages/project.md

       <li>Integrating a multi-scale feature fusion module to enhance the network's ability to detect lesions of varying sizes and shapes.</li>
     </ul>
   </li>
-  <li><strong>Preliminary Results:</strong> The optimized FPGA-based system demonstrates a 3x speedup in processing time compared to GPU implementations, while maintaining a high Dice coefficient of 0.89 for target delineation accuracy.</li>
 </ul>

 <h3>UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation</h3>